kamilburda/batcher/docs/sections/Customization/Editing Actions and Conditions.md

 For several built-in actions (such as `Scale` or `Rotate`), numeric arguments representing dimensions, coordinates, etc. can be specified in a variety of units, such as pixels, percentages (e.g. of width of the current image), inches and others.
 Percentages are converted to pixels.
 Inches and other units are converted to pixels based on the current image's resolution (in case of Edit Layers and Export Layers, the image of the processed layer).

+The `%` unit is only visible for some arguments for particular built-in actions and takes the most appropriate property (width, height) of an image/layer.
+For example, for the `Width` argument in the `Scale` action, the percentage is taken from the width of the image/layer to be scaled (selected by the `Apply to (image or layer):` argument).
+The `%*` unit allows you to explicitly select an image/layer and its property and is available everywhere.

 ## Loading and Saving Presets